-- The topic of integrity is highly relevant in the context of the Montenegro’s higher education system;
+- The topic of integrity is highly relevant in the context of Montenegro’s higher education system;

-- There is a need to raise awareness about integrity issues at university and faculty level;
+- There is a need to raise awareness about integrity issues at the university and faculty level;

 - Existing software for detecting plagiarism are useful, but there is a need for more in-depth investigations;

 - Training on academic integrity, ethics and plagiarism are required for both Master and doctoral students;